thormick/HaskRel/HaskRel/README.md

 management that Haskell can accommodate, thus enabling Haskell (or more precisely GHC) in its own right as a DBMS with first-class support for those parts of the relational model.
-It does not qualify as a proper RDBMS since it as-is only defines the relational algebra, relational variables and relational assignment.
+It does not qualify as a proper RDBMS since it as-is only defines the relational algebra, base relational variables and relational assignment.
 It does not define the relational calculus, views, constraints and transactions (beyond the fundamental requirement that the tuples of relations are to be unique), certain operators like relation valued aggregate operators, nor a few minor or even deprecated operators such as DIVIDE.
 The implemented parts are decently complete even if there are major implementation shortcomings that prevent this from being practically usable as an actual DBMS.

 I refer to it as _first-class_ since the types of the relational model are first-class types to Haskell, and the Haskell type system is able to induce the